Christchurch welcomes first cruise ship in 11 years

 Christchurch is welcoming its first large cruise ship in 11 years, with the Celebrity Eclipse arriving at Lyttelton’s new $67 million berth with 3420 passengers onboard.

-The ship docked at the redeveloped port at about 7am on Thursday.
+The ship docked at the redeveloped port at about 7am on Thursday, and is securely tied up to the wharf.

+Passengers began disembarking about 8.30am to leave on buses, with thousands expected to spend the day in Lyttelton and Christchurch, offering a welcome boost for businesses.

+A reporter at the scene said the ship docked at Lyttelton was an “imposing sight”, with the view of sky and Diamond Harbour from the drive through Lyttelton tunnel now filled by the giant cruise liner.

 READ MORE: